Paul W. Goldschmidt's Home Page

 I have been many places and done many things in my life.
 On this page, I'll try to summarize them and give you links to places you can go for more.
 I first created this page in 1995 as an early experiment in web page development.
 As such, there is nothing terribly fancy on this page or any others that I maintain.
 I've always believed that pages should load fast and be informative.

 I work as a consultant to healthcare organizations as an expert in business intelligence, with a focus on clients who use software from Epic Systems Corporation.
-This is largely an extension of work I did when I worked at Epic and I've been doing work like this for the past twenty-one years..
+This is largely an extension of work I did when I worked at Epic and I've been doing work like this for the past thirteen years.
+My works calls for me to travel quite a bit, but otherwise I work out of my home.
+It's a balance I enjoy immensely.
 The work is fulfilling, I'm good at it, and it pays well.
-Before the Pandemic, I traveled a lot for work.
-I have always loved travel, but during the Lockdown, I grew to appreciate how much easier it was to work remotely and grew to enjoy that more.

 I enjoy dining out and have a particular fondness for sushi, cheese, and beer.
-My tastes tend to fluctuate, but these days I'm enjoying salmon, aged Swiss, and stouts infused with chilis.
+My tastes tend to fluctuate, but these days I'm enjoying salmon, soft French cheeses, and dunkel weizen beers.
+Traveling gives me plenty of opportunity to explore new restaurants and local foods.
+Traveling also gives me lots of time to read.
 I'm a verocious consumer of Young Adult literature and maintain a BLOG with reviews of the books I have read.

 I'm always been a collector and enjoy acquiring and cataloging the things I collect.
-For the past thirty years, I've focused on antique photographs of people.
+For the past dozen or so years, I've focused on antique photographs of people.
 I'm particularly interested in what the British call "social history" (basically, pictures of people doing things) and also pictures of interesting clothing.
 My collection is immense but honestly is focused more on quantity than quality.

-Spiritually, I am a Quaker (but was initially raised as a Unitarian).
-I don't always live up to the lofty ideals of the original Quakers and find Simplicity to be a great challenge.
+Spiritually, I am a Quaker (having been raised both as a Unitarian and a Quaker).
+I don't always live up to the lofty ideals of Quakerism and find Simplicity to be a great challenge.
 However, I do strongly believe in giving back and I make a point of tithing to various charities and causes I believe in.

 I've gone through many changes in my life.
 If you had told me in High School that I would be a jet-set consultant, I'd never have been able to picture it.
 Yet, I have found that plans really do change and it is never too late to start a second (or a third) career.
 Interests and hobbies change as well, and the ability to acquire new ones (and let go of the ones that no longer inspire you) is a mark of a cultured person.
 So, here is a brief history.